Andrew-Herring/Teachers-Pet/README.md

 ## 4. Starting the project server

 After downloading the Teachers' Pet project, you should have a new folder within the Teachers' Pet Project folder that you created.
-The new folder will also be called PonyUp.
+The new folder will also be called TeachersPet.
 Navigate within this folder.
 Start the server by typing:
 ```
 python manage.py runserver
 ```